doeixd/shoe-tracker/PWA_IMPROVEMENTS_SUMMARY.md

 ---

-**Your ShoeFit app is now a world-class PWA ready for production deployment! 🚀**
+**Your MyShoeTracker app is now a world-class PWA ready for production deployment! 🚀**

 For questions or support, refer to the PWA_CHECKLIST.md file or the component documentation.